How to Keep Microsoft Teams Running in the Taskbar

 By default, Teams might close completely when you click the ‘X’ button.
 However, a recent update allows Teams to keep running in the background, like a small icon on your Taskbar.

-Keeping Teams running in the Taskbar helps you avoid slow loading times and ensures you never miss an important message or meeting notification.
-It’s a quick way to jump back into your conversations.
+Keeping Microsoft Teams running in the Taskbar helps you avoid slow loading times and ensures you never miss an important message or meeting notification.
+This quick method allows you to jump back into your Teams conversations faster.

 Click the three dots next to your profile picture, select Settings, then General.
 Check the box for “On close, keep the application running and minimize it to the taskbar” in the System section.
 This keeps Teams active in the taskbar when you close the window.